 The North Korean people live a life of complete isolation from the rest of the world.
 In order to get a better sense of their cloistered lifestyle, I recommend watching the documentary Undercover In North Korea by National Geographic.
 You can read about it here or watch it below.
 The film was produced in 2007 but the facts and fears are still very much alive today.

 From this documentary, one can really get a sense of the isolation North Korea has imposed upon its people and the manipulation that has been used since the beginning of Communist leadership.
-One quote that sums up North Korean lives and beliefs comes from Lisa Ling, lead correspondent for the documentary, at the very end of the film,
+One quote that sums up North Korean lives and beliefs comes from Lisa Ling, a lead correspondent for the documentary, at the very end of the film,

 Each time a patient regained their sight, we were amazed to see them direct their gratefulness to the dear leader.
 Despite the hardships, he receives credit for everything that happens here.
 As I watched hundreds of people do and say virtually the same thing over… and over… and over again… I wondered which people had genuine faith, and which were acting out of fear?
 And finally, it hit me… Here, after generations of absolute rule and complete indoctrination, there may not be a difference between true belief and true fear….
 North Korea is a place ruled by an absolute dictator, who now posseses nuclear weapons.
 It’s no longer possible to regard North Korea as an isolated anomaly.
 What happens here in the “hermit kingdom” can directly touch everyone in the world.